mcrl/Ko-MuSR/README.md

 ## License

 This repository is licensed under MIT license.
-For original code, see [MuSR Repository](https://github.com/Zayne-sprague/MuSR)
+For the original code, see [MuSR Repository](https://github.com/Zayne-sprague/MuSR)